ivenaf/Jupyter-Notebooks/README.md

-# Python- Jupyter NoteBooks-EDAs
+# Python Notebooks
-Practice projects / Notebooks  like exploratory data analysis and web scraping can be found here.
+Practice projects / Notebooks concerning  exploratory data analysis and/or web scraping can be found here.